Last updated on 4/24/17 for accuracy.

-There are three Amazon distribution centers in the US that hire large numbers RVers to work manual labor around the busy holiday season (and a couple others that will hire small numbers of seasoned RVers who’ve been in CamperForce at least once before to train new people in other facilities, but that’s beyond the scope of this write-up).
+There are two Amazon distribution centers in the US that hire large numbers RVers to work manual labor around the busy holiday season (and a couple others that will hire small numbers of seasoned RVers who’ve been in CamperForce at least once before to train in other facilities, but that’s beyond the scope of this write-up).

-There are five advertised positions and at least one unadvertised one that I worked last year, all of which require standing on your feet for your entire shift.
-Some positions are more physically demanding than others, but from experience and every blog and first hand account I’ve read let me say now that it is hard work.
-The pay is better than any other work camping gig out there that I’ve heard of, except perhaps the sugar beet harvest in the far northern reaches of the country, and there is good reason for this.
+There are several positions you might work in, all of which require standing on your feet for your entire shift.
+Some positions are more physically demanding than others, but from experience let me just say now that it is hard work.
+The pay is better than any other work-camping gig out there that I’ve heard of, except perhaps the sugar beet harvest in the far northern reaches of the country, and there is good reason for this.
 Here are the position descriptions, as pulled from workamper.com’s page for Amazon and found true from what I’ve seen:

 Stowing: (Inbound)You will walk 2-4 miles a day, and will lift, bend, stoop and squat frequently.
 Ability to read a hand-held scanner and climbing stairs up to 30% of the time is necessary.
 Our stowing team safely shelves the millions of items that come through each Amazon facility.
-(This is what I did in 2012).
+(This is what I did in 2012 and 2014).

 Sortation: (Outbound) You might be using a hand-held reader to guide you in taking items from chutes and putting them into boxes, packaging items into a variety of shipping containers.

 Shipping: (Outbound) You could be standing scanning and packaging single items for shipment or palletizing boxes and loading trucks (I covered breaks for Outbound shipping team late in 2015, packing boxes in trucks – hard work!).

 Picking: (Outbound) You will walk 5-10 miles a day (I’ve heard of pickers who walked up to 13 miles a day) and will lift, bend, stoop and squat frequently.
 Ability to read a hand-held scanner and climbing stairs up to 30% of the time is necessary.
 Our picking team picks millions of items into totes and transfers the totes to a conveyor.

-ICQA: (Support team, but on Outbound hours) While not listed on any website, during the 2013 season a large number of work campers at the Coffeyville site including me were placed in ICQA.
-You will walk 2-4 miles a day, will bend, lift, stoop and squat frequently, and will use a step stool occasionally.
+ICQA: (Support team, but typically on Outbound hours) You will walk 2-4 miles a day, will bend, lift, stoop and squat frequently, and will use a step stool occasionally.
 You will read a hand-held scanner and count bins for accuracy.
 (This is what I did in 2013 and 2016).